korjaa/Hantek6022API/README.md

 - sqrt( 4 * (5%)² ) = 2 * 5% = 10% for all other gains

 To reduce this effect OpenHantek uses individual correction values:
-1. Offset and gain calibration are read from a calibration file `~/.config/OpenHantek/modelDSO6022.ini` (Linux, Unix, macOS) or `%APPDATA%\OpenHantek\modelDSO6022.ini` for Windows.
+1. Offset and gain calibration are read from a calibration file `~/.config/OpenHantek/DSO-6022BE_NNNNNNNNNNNN_calibration.ini` (Linux, Unix, macOS) or `%APPDATA%\OpenHantek\DSO-6022BE_NNNNNNNNNNNN_calibration.ini` for Windows (where NN... is the unique serial number of the scope).
 2. If this file is not available offset and calibration will be read from eeprom.

 Step 2 uses the factory offset calibration values in eeprom.
 Out of the box only offset values are contained in eeprom, the program `calibrate_6022.py` (installed in `/usr/bin`) allows to update these values in case the offset has changed over time.

 Program to calibrate offset and gain of Hantek 6022BE/BL
 1. Measure offset at low and high speed for the four gain steps x10, x5, x2, x1